mharen/mharen.github.io/blog/2005/2005-02-business-quote.md

 We will get started upon receipt of payment!

+Regards,

+Jacque Oley

-Regards,<br />Jacque Oley<br />sales@dealerbuttons.com</div>I am not joking.
+sales@dealerbuttons.com</div>I am not joking.
 I checked out the story and, according to google:news, it's legit.
 He might not know any of the people involved but the story is true.
 What do I say to that!?
 I'm speachless.